FAQsWhen is the application deadline?

 Human Growth and Potential: PSYC 6010

-Outside of these two classes it is up to your personal interest and direction as to what other classes you may find beneficial.
+Other than these two classes it is up to your personal interest and direction as to what other classes you choose.
 If you are uncertain of your direction, a class that could help you determine your path would be: Professional Orientation PSYC 5085-02.
 This class provides you with information on the counseling perspective, work you can do with an MA in Psychology, as well as insight into the value of pursuing a doctoral degree.

 Can I finish in five years or less going part-time?